We can help you start a company

 In August 2017 VFA launched our first Seed Fund of $1,000,000 aimed at more mature Fellow founded ventures, and will make 15-20 investments over the next two years into proven companies with significant traction.

 Social Enterprise Award

-Fellows interested in tackling societal challenges and improving their local communities have access to up to $20,000 annually.
-We bring in expert trainers and experienced social entrepreneurs to explore ideas, and a panel of judges selects top projects to receive funding.
+Fellows interested in tackling societal challenges and improving their local communities have access to up to $40,000 annually.
+We bring in experienced social entrepreneurs to help Fellows vet ideas, and a panel of judges from organizations like CVC and NBCU selects top projects to receive funding.

 Whether you’re a Fellow or alum, the VFA community will support you as you build your company.
 From mentors who have been there, to team members who will proofread your marketing campaigns and weigh in on hiring decisions, we make the process of launching a business a lot less lonely.